Swieqi United Football Club: Women's team

+Swieqi United's decision to offer semi-professional contracts is seen as a significant step forward for women's football in Malta.
+This move not only provides financial compensation but also includes initiatives focused on player development, aiming to raise the standard and professionalism of the sport on the island.

 Franchise Information

 Since 2009, Swieqi United FC represents the municipality of Swieqi which incorporates the following areas: Swieqi proper, Ibrag and Madliena, together with High Ridge, Upper Gardens and Victoria Gardens.
 The total area population is about 9,000 people.